EmmaLiivak/PalettePopper/README.md

 ### Architecture

-The game utilizes Entity-Component-System (ECS) to manage the complexity and scalability of our game's codebase.
+The game utilizes Entity-Component-System (ECS) to manage the complexity and scalability of the game's codebase.
 This decision was made after careful consideration of various architectural approaches (like Object-Oriented or Component-Based architectures).

 **Reasons for Choosing ECS:**